DESKTOP

 Sensory Preferences and Regulation

-Outline of a human head with a gear inside representing the mind and three faces above showing happy, neutral, and sad emotions.
+Outline of a human head featuring three connected emoticons showing happy, neutral, and sad faces.

 Energy Levels and Recovery